swimmingly/yodrew.github.io/_pages/hygienex.md

 > Sixteen laws is too great a number for the mind to apprehend at once.
 So over time, integrating laws will emerge or some laws will be recognized as primary to others.
 Three to five "Great Laws", with the others as corollaries or sub-laws, will bring hygiene within reach of everyone's understanding.

-In the above list, this process has commenced.
+In the above list, this work has finally commenced.

 ##### examples